Banded lampeye

-The banded lampeye (Aplocheilichthys spilauchen) is a species of poeciliid that is native to Africa, ranging from Senegal to Angola.
+The banded lampeye (Aplocheilichthys spilauchen) is a species of procatopodid that is native to Africa, ranging from Senegal to Angola.
 It is mainly found in coastal brackish habitats (only infrequently in pure fresh or salt water) such as river mouths, lagoons and mangrove swamps.
 It reaches up to 7 cm in total length.

 Description

 Banded lampeyes are small killifish, with an average length of 7 cm with a somewhat cylindrical body and short, rounded fins.
 It has round scales and a dorsally flattened head with the a terminal mouth.
 They are a pale cream in colour with an iridescent silvery blue band running along the flanks, this band is more marked towards the tail.
 Males have the rear of the body, close to the tail, marked with vertical bars which are the same colour as the band along the flanks, their fins will be more intensively coloured than those of the females.
 There is a bright spot above the, which gives rise to the common name lampeye.